-- 86. Where a member of the teaching staff has been dismissed (or would have been dismissed if he/she had not resigned), then the Headmaster, working with the Director of HR and consulting the LADO, will consider (as required by the Education Act 2002) whether or not to refer the matter to the Teaching Regulation Agency (Cheylesmore House, 5 Quinton Road, Coventry, CV1 2WT (0207 593 5393)).
+- 87. Where a member of the teaching staff has been dismissed (or would have been dismissed if he/she had not resigned), then the Headmaster, working with the Director of Human Resources and consulting the LADO, will consider whether or not to refer the matter to the Teaching Regulation Agency (Cheylesmore House, 5 Quinton Road, Coventry, CV1 2WT (0207 593 5393)).
 The TRA may impose a prohibition order to prevent teachers from working in the profession following a finding of: - unacceptable professional conduct; - conduct that may bring the profession into disrepute; or - conviction, at any time, for a relevant offence.